platformsh/platformsh-docs/docs/src/languages/python/_index.md

 {{< image-versions image="python" status="deprecated" >}}

-\* This version won't receive any updates at all.
+\* This version doesn't receive any updates at all.
 You are strongly recommended to upgrade to a supported version.

 ## Usage example